cmbi/bdb-web/bdb_web/pages/about.md

 **SKTTLS validation summary**: results of TLS model tests after a [TLSANL][5] run.
 Extreme residuals may indicate ADP problems.
-A detailed explanation is given in the [SKTTLS][6] report description and in [this][7] paper about validation of TLS models by Zucker, Champ & Merrit (2010).
+A detailed explanation is given in the [SKTTLS][6] report description and in [this][7] paper about validation of TLS models by Zucker, Champ & Merritt (2010).

 **B-factor group type**: indicates if the protein and/or nucleic acid chain(s) have been refined using a single overall B-factor, one or two B-factors per